 They are so cute!
 My daughter gets so excited to wear her “kitty cat pack-pack!”
 They have four different patterns, two for boys and two for girls.
 I also love that J.J.
 Cole sticks to similar patterns, so for me and my OCD, I can buy other accessories from them that match.
 Best part?
-They’re affordable, they don’t cost anymore than others I’ve found that have less features.
+They’re affordable, they don’t cost any more than others I’ve found that have fewer features.

 Strollers are nice because you can stick everything in the bottom, your purse, diaper bag, shopping bags, etc. Also, if your child is tired they can just fall asleep in the stroller.
 But, my toddler… will NOT fall asleep.
 If there’s anything mildly exciting, she wants to be a part of it.
 She will also NOT sit quietly and calmly in a stroller.
 She will whine, and cry and scream to get out.
 That’s just her.
 She gets bored, she wants to be able to walk around and be a part of the action too.
 Ninety-nine percent of the time I take the stroller anywhere, I end up pushing an empty stroller, and my husband chases her as she runs around.

 Now that I’ve given you my honest review of the J.J.
-Cole Harness Backpack, I can tell you that child leashes are genius.
+Cole Harness Backpack, I can tell you that child leash backpacks are genius.
 They are not abusive, or lazy.
 Anyone who tells you that is ignorant, and it’s best to just ignore them.
 And for those of you who want to tell me to simply “control my child,” I have some information for you.
 My toddler is not naughty, she is not disobedient, she is busy, and she is excited.
-I never want her to lose her desire for exploration, and they joy she gets from learning and discovery through hands on play.
+I never want her to lose her desire for exploration, and the joy she gets from learning and discovery through hands-on play.
 I don’t want to strap her in a stroller every time we go out.
 And I don’t want her getting taken, or getting lost.